 The variableName is identical with the variable names stored in the Root tree (see below).
 Presently the exception is "save" volume, for which all variables will be stored in the Root tree, if such a "save" volume is requested.
 Another exception are the Root tree variables "nFieldNomVal" and "fieldNomVal[nFieldNomVal]", which are both suppressed using the keyword "fieldNomVal".
-The last exceptions are the variables "fieldIntegralBx", "fieldIntegralBy", "fieldIntegralBz", "fieldIntegr runID (Int_t) - run ID number.
+The last exceptions are the variables "fieldIntegralBx", "fieldIntegralBy", "fieldIntegralBz", "fieldIntegralBz", "fieldIntegralBz2", "fieldIntegralBz2", which are usually not required in an analysis program, and they are therefore not written out to the Root tree by default.
+This can be changed using the command "/musr/command rootOutput variableName on".